 Pope’s situation in northern Virginia was on the face of it promising.
-He was well supplied and in force on the line of the Orange and Alexandria railroad, and McClellan was still on the Peninsula threatening Richmond with his 100,000.
+He was well supplied and in force on the line of the Orange and Alexandria railroad, and McClellan was still on the Peninsula threatening Richmond with his 100,000-man army.
 Between them was Lee with a force half their combined total.
-If Henry Halleck, recently called from the West to serve as general-in-chief, could coordinate the operation of the Army of Virginia and the Army of the Potomac, Lee might be crushed between them.
+If Henry Halleck, recently called from the West to serve as general-in-chief, could coordinate the operation of these two armies, Lee might be crushed between them.

 Pope’s first step, however, was not promising.
 It was to deliver a bombastic speech to his army, insulting and alienating its officers and men.
 It read in part: “Let us understand each other.
 I have come to you from the West, where we have always seen the backs of our enemies; from an army whose business it has been to seek the adversary and beat him when he was found… Dismiss from your minds certain phrases, which I am sorry to find so much in vogue amongst you.
 I hear constantly of ‘taking strong positions and holding them,’ of ‘lines of retreat’ and ‘bases of supplies.’
 Let us study the probable lines of retreat of our opponents, and leave our own to take care of themselves.
 Let us look before us and not behind.
 Success and glory are in the advance, disaster and shame lurk in the rear.”
 It is not hard to see why one of Pope’s brother officers frankly admitted that he did “not care a pinch of owl dung” for John Pope.

 Indeed, John Pope did not need to make enemies in his own camp just then because confronting him were three men who would ultimately make the general think very hard about his own base of supplies and line of retreat: Robert E. Lee and his two corps commanders, James Longstreet and Stonewall Jackson.
 (Lee had recently reorganized the Army of Northern Virginia, the Seven Days having demonstrated the difficulty of communicating directly with each division.)
 For his part, Lee held Pope in personal contempt for his severe treatment of Southern civilians.
 To Lee, he was a “miscreant” who must be “suppressed.”
-Convinced that McClellan would not soon resume the offensive on the Richmond front, Lee detached first Jackson with 13,000 men on July 13, then A. P. Hill with 12,000 on July 27, and sent them to concentrate on Gordonsville to counter Pope’s threat there.
-Jackson at Gordonsville with 25,000 was more than enough to worry cautious Henry Halleck.
+Convinced that McClellan would not soon resume the offensive on the Richmond front, Lee detached first Jackson with 13,000 men on July 13, then A. P. Hill with 12,000 on July 27, with orders to concentrate on Gordonsville and counter Pope’s threat there.
+Jackson with 25,000 was more than enough to worry cautious Henry Halleck.
 Despite his sluggish performance in the Seven Days, Stonewall was still a terrible name in the Federal camp.
 Since it was clear enough in Washington that McClellan was not going to do much with the Army of the Potomac, Halleck began–over Little Mac’s vehement protests–to send elements of it to reinforce Pope.
-These, however, had to go the way they came–down the James, across the Chesapeake, and up the Potomac.
-Lee intended to strike Pope a blow before the bulk of the Army of the Potomac could reach him.
+These, however, had to go the way they came–by transport across the Chesapeake and up the Potomac.
+Lee, for his part, intended to strike Pope a blow before the bulk of the Army of the Potomac could reach him.
 In this design, he would receive aid from an unexpected quarter.
 McClellan, who despised that “villain” Pope, was in no hurry to execute Halleck’s order to reinforce him.
 In the end two entire corps never reached Pope in time to be useful for no other reason than the fact that McClellan refused to carry out orders expeditiously.
 In letters to his wife McClellan appears deeply satisfied by the prospect of his rival’s defeat.

 Although initially stunned by the shock of Longstreet’s assault, the Federals fell back stubbornly.
 Pope managed to shift units to his shattered left, and these succeeded in taking some of the steam out of Longstreet’s drive.
 By evening, Yankees on the left made a stand in front of Henry House Hill–where Jackson had earned his famous name the summer before–and after a furious fight, Longstreet’s drive was finally blunted.
 A Virginia soldier remembered the “frenzied struggle in the semi-darkness… so violent and tempestuous, so mad and brain-reeling that to recall it is like fixing the memory of a horrible blood-curdling dream.
 Everyone was wild with uncontrollable delirium.”
 On their right, Jackson’s counterattack drove the Federal line east toward Bull Run until it too ground to a halt toward dusk.
 The battle went on a while in the twilight, but the Yankees could not be dislodged.
 Their line had been bent into a fishhook two miles long, but they had saved their bridge and their army.